BOWLING RULES AND REGULATIONS OF THE CLUB

 2.8 League Winners Prizes

-2.8.1 The winning team of each league will be awarded a cash prize of £90 for 4s and £75 for triples, which will be presented to the teams secretary at the AGM.
-The prize should be distributed to the team members at the secretary’s discretion.
+2.8.1 The winning team of each league will be awarded a cash prize of £90 for 4s and £75 for triples, which will be presented to the winning Team Secretaries at the AGM.
+The prize should be distributed to the team members at the Team Secretary’s discretion.

 3 RINKS FOR NATIONAL COMPETITIONS